ʻIolani School: Summer school

 ʻIolani’s summer school allows students to earn graduation credits; credit courses offered during summer include art, history, science, computers, and language.
 Courses are offered for both the Lower School and the Upper School.
 Enrollment is offered to students, international students, and visiting students in both levels, however enrollment to regular students is preferred.

 Harold Keables

 Harold Keables was first a teacher in Denver, where he was named the National Teacher of the Year by Life magazine; in 1965 he started teaching at ʻIolani School.
 Each year his legacy is honored via the Keables Chair, which brings "outstanding teachers, writers, and artists to ʻIolani."

 ʻIolani Fair

 The ʻIolani Fair has been held every year in late April to fundraise for student expenditures.
-Initially started as the Fun Festival in 1948, it would later become the Carnival, and eventually in 1990, the Fair.
+Initially started as the Iolani Fun Festival in 1948, it would later become the Iolani Carnival, and eventually in 1990, the Iolani Fair.
 Themes for each year were introduced shortly thereafter.
 The fair typically consists of different sections including food stands, games, rides, a silent auction, a video game center, a white elephant sale, and a marketplace.
-While the fair was canceled in 2020 and 2021, it is set to return in 2022.